-- 1. Source: NSW Planning and Environment, NSW State and Local Government Area Household and Implied Dwelling projections, 2016 - 2.
-Source: National Institute of Economic and Industry Research (NIEIR), 2015 - 3.
-Source Australian Government Department of Employment (as at September 2016) - 4.
-Source: National Institute of Economic and Industry Research (NIEIR), 2016 - 5.
-Source: National Institute of Economic and Industry Research (NIEIR), 2016
+- 1. Source: NSW Planning and Environment, NSW State and Local Government Area Population projections, 2017 - 2.
+Source: NSW Planning and Environment, NSW State and Local Government Area Household and Implied Dwelling 2017 - 3.Source: Australian Bureau of Statistics, Regional Population Growth, Australia, cat: 3218.0, March 2017 - 4.
+Source National Institute of Economic and Industry Research (NIEIR), 2016 - 5.
+Source: Australian Government Department of Employment (as at September 2016) - 6.
+Source: National Institute of Economic and Industry Research (NIEIR), 2016 - 7.
+Source: Australian Bureau of Statistics, Census of Population and Housing, Australia, 2011 - 8 Source: National Institute of Economic and Industry Research (NIEIR), 2016

-The ABS will release information on Randwick City from the 2016 Census in June 2017.
+The ABS will release more information on Randwick City from the 2016 Census in October 2017.